openaps/docs/docs/Using-openaps-Tools/using.md

 Each time you add a new report to your configuration, you should immediately invoke it and check the resulting file.
 This means **open the file and actually check to make sure the output is what you expect**.
 Don't assume that it worked just because you didn't see an error.

 The reports you add are reusable—each time you would like new data, simply invoke the report again and it will overwrite the output file.
+If you would like to see when the file was last edited, use the command `$ ls -l`.
+This will help you make sure you are getting up-to-data data.

 Go ahead and create (and check) some reports for the the commands you have been using the most.

 <br>
 ## Aliases

 <br>
 ## Backing Up Your openaps Instance